wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/131-submission-no-l108-mcewen-to-cabinet.md

 ---
+doc_date: '1961-05-05'
+doc_num: 131
+doc_order: 131
+naa_refs:
+- naa_barcode: 584008
+  naa_control_symbol: 727/4/2 PART 1
+  naa_series: A1838
+  reference: '[NAA: A1838, 727/4/2 PART 1]'
-title: "131 SUBMISSION NO.l108, MCEWEN TO CABINET"
+title: SUBMISSION NO.l108, MCEWEN TO CABINET
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9996
 vol_id: 27
-doc_date: 1961-05-05
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 131 SUBMISSION NO.l108, MCEWEN TO CABINET

-NAA: A1838, 727/4/2 PART 1

 Canberra, 5 May 1961

 Secret

  ****

 Possible Association of the United Kingdom with the
 European Economic Community

 1\.
-In Submission No. 996 of 9th February, 1961,1 I reported to Cabinet on developments in connection with the possible association of the United Kingdom with the European Economic Community (the EEC or the ‘Six’).
+In Submission No. 996 of 9th February, 1961,[1](#f1) I reported to Cabinet on developments in connection with the possible association of the United Kingdom with the European Economic Community (the EEC or the ‘Six’).
 A paper attached to that Submission described briefly some possible courses of policy for Australia but emphasised that the position was complex and fluid.
 It was pointed out, however, that a situation could quickly develop in which major Australian trade interests would be very much involved and that it might be necessary for us to make prompt decisions on what to do to preserve and, if possible, advance those trade interests.

 2\.
 This Submission is intended to alert Ministers to important recent developments and the serious implications of them.

  _Recent Developments_

 3\.
 Since the middle of last year, the United Kingdom has been pursuing what she describes as ‘exploratory’ discussions with members of the Six.
 The object of these discussions has been to explore whether a basis can be found for negotiations which would lead to an association between the United Kingdom and the EEC.
 The discussions have been concerned with the problems that would have to be overcome to make such an association possible.
 These problems are formidable.
 They include the ‘free entry’ opportunities enjoyed in the United Kingdom market by most Commonwealth products; the mutual Commonwealth preferential arrangements; the ‘cheap food’ policy of the United Kingdom, with domestic agriculture supported mainly by subsidies, and the conflicting arrangements in the Six where domestic agriculture, supported by tariffs and quotas, results in high consumer prices; the United Kingdom’s special relations with her partners in the European Free Trade Association (the ‘Seven’); and the extent to which the surrender of national authority to the institutions of the Common Market would mean far-reaching integration on a wide front.